 Specialists must remain cognizant of the fact that they are representing their organization or client with every post and comment and should structure their communication accordingly.
 “You need to have a really good knack for writing and proofreading because you cannot put something out on your page that has an error.
 In the age of the internet, it will live forever,” mentions Hoy.

 Hoy went on to say a curiosity for learning proves essential in staying informed of platform and user behavior changes.
 Specialists must desire to understand these shifts and seek out the best practices to address them.
-With formal education, prospective social media professionals can gain this adaptability and strategic expertise to earn positions in this competitive field.
+With formal education, prospective social media professionals can gain this adaptability and strategic expertise to earn position

 - Strategic planning: These professionals need the ability to develop evidence-based social campaigns, as well as use methods like A/B testing to draw insights from data.